 Some would ask what about the innocent party?
 When it comes to marriage breakdown and divorce, the term innocent party is a myth.
 Admittedly, in many cases one party is the victim and the other party is the perpetrator, but neither can rightly be called innocent.

-The 'exception clause' (Matt.5:32 & 19:9) only appears in Matthew's Gospel because Matthew wrote to the Jews and it must be understood in its Jewish context.
+The 'exception clause' (Matt.5:32 & 19:9) only appears in Matthew's gospel because Matthew wrote to the Jews and it must be understood in its Jewish context.
+And only Matthew’s gospel contains the explanation, i.e. the details of Joseph and Mary’s betrothal.
 I think the 'exception clause' would only apply to those men who were deceived into thinking their bride was a virgin.

 The Church has re-interpreted the 'exception clause' to suit its own requirements and produced many different guilty-party-policies or Statements on divorce and remarriage.
 For a more comprehensive look at this topic I recommend a book.
 Holy Matrimony by D.E.T.
 Evenhuis.
 See the link, Holy Matrimony A pdf copy of the book can be downloaded from the Holy Matrimony site.